 - Check with local organizations for volunteer or paid opportunities in a variety of settings during the academic year and, especially, during the summer.
 See these sites for possible local volunteer pre-law opportunities and paid UM Student Employment, and check Handshakes for internships and job postings nationwide.

-The nature and titles of entry-level jobs vary greatly depending on whether you will be starting your career in a law firm, goverment organization, business, industry, education, etc. Historically, jobs for which bar passage is required make up the largest group of jobs for recent law graduates, followed by law-related jobs (these are commonly referred to as "JD Advantage" or "JD Preferred" jobs) that do not require bar passage.
+The nature and titles of entry-level jobs vary greatly depending on whether you will be starting your career in a law firm, government organization, business, industry, education, etc. Historically, jobs for which bar passage is required make up the largest group of jobs for recent law graduates, followed by law-related jobs (these are commonly referred to as "JD Advantage" or "JD Preferred" jobs) that do not require bar passage.

 At least within a Big Law firm: